 Since its founding in 1936, the University of Nebraska Foundation has grown into one of the largest and most successful foundations representing a public university in the United States.
 This level of success reflects the quality and generosity of the foundation’s volunteer leadership, trustees and the many friends who support the university.

 Trustees play an important role in promoting the University of Nebraska.
 Those elected as trustees have a strong interest in higher education, integrity, a solid reputation within their communities and a dedication to the University of Nebraska.

 The University of Nebraska Foundation bylaws require a membership of no fewer than 100 or more than 1,200 active members known as trustees.
 These individuals meet annually to elect other trustees and the board of directors from trustee members.
 The board of directors’ work includes vital governance and policy decisions that determine the course of the foundation.
 The board of directors meets three times a year.
-Trustees may be appointed to serve on board committees or subcommittees to assist in the oversight of the foundation.
+Trustees may be appointed to serve on board committees to assist in the oversight of the foundation.
 The board’s standing committees are: audit, executive, finance, governance, investment and trustee engagement.